Contributing

 I may even consider, at some point, allowing some guest posts.

-The thing is, there are things in my life now making this difficult and I am staring at the end of weekly posts not too far away from now.
+Looking at my planning information, I am staring at the end of weekly posts not too far away.

 So I’d like to see if anyone is interested in contributing their photographs of any species I have not yet featured.